Chaoses-Ib/ArtificialIntelligence/Machine Learning/Neural Networks/Optimization/Batch Normalization.md

 Because the ﬁnal layer of the network is able to learn a linear transformation, we may actually wish to remove all linear relationships between units within a layer.
 Unfortunately, eliminating all linear interactions is much more expensive than standardizing the mean and standard deviation of each individual unit, and so far batch normalization remains the most practical approach.

 Normalizing the mean and standard deviation of a unit can reduce the expressive power of the neural network containing that unit.
 To maintain the expressive power of the network, it is common to replace the batch of hidden unit activations $H$ with $\gamma H′ + \beta$ rather than simply the normalized $H'$.
 The variables $\gamma$ and $\beta$ are learned parameters that allow the new variable to have any mean and standard deviation.
 In the old parametrization, the mean of $H$ was determined by a complicated interaction between the parameters in the layers below $H$.
 In the new parametrization, the mean of $\gamma H′ + \beta$ is determined solely by $\beta$.
 The new parametrization is much easier to learn with gradient descent.

+The primary purpose of batch normalization is to improve optimization, but the noise can have a regularizing eﬀect, and sometimes makes dropout unnecessary.

 In convolutional networks, it is important to apply the same normalizing $\mu$ and $\sigma$ at every spatial location within a feature map, so that the statistics of the feature map remain the same regardless of spatial location.[^deeplearning]